pastelnetwork/inference_layer_documentation/README.md

     - Finally, it saves the `InferenceAPIOutputResult` record to the database using an asynchronous database session.
     - If any error occurs during the process, the function logs the error and re-raises the exception.

-These functions play crucial roles in the inference flow, specifically in the confirmation and result saving stages.
+These functions play important roles in the inference flow, specifically in the confirmation and result saving stages.
 The `process_inference_confirmation` function is responsible for handling the user's confirmation of an inference request.
 When the user sends a tracking transaction to the burn address, indicating their agreement to pay for the inference using their credits, this function verifies the transaction and updates the status of the inference request to "confirmed".
 It also triggers the execution of the inference request by creating a new task.

 The `save_inference_output_results` function is called after the inference request has been executed and the output results are available.
 It takes the output results, along with other relevant information, and creates an `InferenceAPIOutputResult` record in the database.
 This record contains the inference results, file type information, `responding_supernode`'s PastelID, and other metadata.
 The function also computes a hash of the result fields and signs it with the Supernode's PastelID to ensure the integrity and authenticity of the results.